loadmill/loadmill-docs/parameters.md

 }
 ```
 2. **JQuery (Cheerio)** - used for extracting values from XML/HTML responses.
 We use a subset of the JQuery selector syntax called [Cheerio](https://cheerio.js.org).

+3. **JS RegExp** - used for extracting arbitrary values from any kind of textual response via regular expressions with capture groups.
+For example, we can extract the `id` field from the same JSON response we've seen above using a regular expression: `.*"id":\s*([0-9]*)`.